akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 The `DiscardToDeadLetterStrategy` strategy also has a pre-packaged companion configurator `DiscardConfigurator`.

-You can also query default strategy via the Akka persistence extension singleton:
+You can also query the default strategy via the Akka persistence extension singleton:
 ```csharp
 Context.System.DefaultInternalStashOverflowStrategy
 ```